AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 * A range can be specified with a start index, end index, and count.
 This will return the specified count of events evenly spaced from start index to end index.
 * Multiple indexes can be passed to the request in order to retrieve events at exactly those indexes.
-* A filtered request accepts a [Qi_Filter_expressions_topic](xref:sdsFilterExpressions#qifilterexpressionstopic) that limits results by applying an expression against event fields.
-Filter expressions are explained in detail in the [Qi_Filter_expressions_topic](xref:sdsFilterExpressions#qifilterexpressionstopic) section.
+* A filtered request accepts a [filter expression](xref:sdsFilterExpressions) that limits results by applying an expression against event fields.
+Filter expressions are explained in detail in the [Filter expressions](xref:sdsFilterExpressions) section.

 **Request (Ranged)**